Digorrasi/Digorrasi/README.md

-- 👋 Hi, I’m @Digorrasi
+- Hi, I’m @Digorrasi
-- 👀 I’m interested in Web developing and Information Systems
+- I’m interested in Computer Science, Web developing and Data Bases.
-- 🌱 I’m currently learning CS50 course and HTML5 & CSS3
+- I’m currently learning CS50 course and HTML5 & CSS3

 <!---
 Digorrasi/Digorrasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.